izudada/car_website_scrapper/README.md

 ## Note

 You need to be connected to the internet to successfully scrape all data into yoor excel file.
-This process takes more than 20mins.
+This process takes 30mins or less to complete.

 Enjoy your experience